-- 24.2.
-The HO to discuss the recruitment of umpires from outside of the host country with BOC.
-Ideally there should be at least 3-4 umpires over and above the host country umpires - 24.3.
-The HO to appoint an Umpire Co-ordinator who should be the first point of contact for the umpires; including pre-tournament information: transport, accommodation, briefing time, uniform etc. This person to be responsible for the management of the umpires during the tournament including assigning Umpires to matches as agreed with the Referee - 24.4.
-The HO to either provide all umpires with a tournament uniform (2 shirts and jacket) or advise them in advance that they will be wearing their country uniform and to bring with them to the tournament - 24.5.
+- 24.6.
+The HO to work in conjunction with BO with regards to appointing Oceania level and Oceania development umpires. - 24.7.
+The HO is responsible for appointing national level umpires from their MA - 24.8.
+If the HO wishes to appoint national level umpires from another MA they should work through the Technical Officials Committee of that MA - BO can provide contact details and assistance if required - 24.9.
+The HO to appoint an Umpire Co-ordinator who should be the first point of contact for the umpires; including pre-tournament information: transport, accommodation, briefing time, uniform etc. This person to be responsible for the management of the umpires during the tournament including assigning Umpires to matches as agreed with the Referee - 24.10.
+The HO to either provide all umpires with a tournament uniform (2 shirts and jacket) or advise them in advance that they will be wearing their country uniform and to bring with them to the tournament - 24.11.
 The HO to arrange accommodation with breakfast, transport, and all meals at the venue for non-local umpires.
-The HO to clearly state, when applications are called for, what costs the tournament is meeting and what costs the Umpire needs to meet - 24.6.
-The HO to provide the Referee, 2-3 weeks prior to the tournament, a list of the name, qualification and if possible, a head and shoulders photo, of all umpires - 24.7.
-The Referee and Match Control to agree on the system to be used for the allocation of umpires and service judges to each match - 24.8.
-The Referee shall appoint the umpires and service judges for the semi-finals and finals. - 24.9.
+The HO to clearly state, when applications are called for, what costs the tournament is meeting and what costs the Umpire needs to meet - 24.12.
+The HO to provide the Referee, 2-3 weeks prior to the tournament, a list of the name, qualification and if possible, a head and shoulders photo, of all umpires - 24.13.
+The Referee and Match Control to agree on the system to be used for the allocation of umpires and service judges to each match - 24.14.
+The Referee shall appoint the umpires and service judges for the semi-finals and finals. - 24.15.
 The HO to appoint a line judge co-ordinator who will be responsible for recruitment, training, scheduling and on the day management of the line judges.
-The numbers below are per match, when recruiting the HO must have sufficient line judges to ensure all are given suitable rest-time ie. there needs to be more on each shift than the minimum number required on court - 24.10.
-International Challenge tournaments must have a minimum of 3 (4 is preferrable) line judges for qualification matches and main draw matches up until the quarterfinals.
-There must be a minimum of 4 line judges for quarterfinals and 6 line judges for semifinals and finals matches. - 24.11.
-International Series and Future Series tournaments must have a minimum of 2, (3 or 4 is preferred), line judges per match for qualification and main draw matches until the quarterfinals.
-There must be a minimum of 4 line judges per match for quarterfinals and 6 line judges for semifinals and finals matches. - 24.12.
-The HO to advise the Referee the week prior to the tournament the number of line judges they will have per round of the tournament - 24.13.
-The HO shall provide a uniform (polo shirt and jacket) for all line judges; this should not be white or red in colour
+The numbers below are per match, when recruiting the HO must have sufficient line judges to ensure all are given suitable rest-time ie. there needs to be more on each shift than the minimum number required on court - 24.16.
+International Challenge tournaments to have a minimum of 4 line judges per match for qualification and main draw matches until the semifinals.
+There should be a minimum of 6 line judges for semifinals and finals matches. - 24.17.
+International Series and Future Series tournaments must have a minimum of 2, (4 is preferred), line judges per match for qualification and main draw matches until the quarterfinals.
+There must be a minimum of 4 line judges per match for quarterfinals and 6 line judges for semifinals and finals matches. - 24.18.
+The minimum age for line judges is 14 years old however it is strongly recommended to use line judges who are aged 16 or over - 24.19.
+The HO to advise the Referee 10 days prior to the tournament the number of line judges they will have per round of the tournament

-24.14.
+- 24.20.
+The HO shall provide a uniform (polo shirt and jacket) for all line judges; this should not be white or red in colour - 24.21.
 The HO shall provide, free of charge, to all Technical Officials: Referees, Umpires and Line Judges, hot drinks, water, and a meal if assisting at the tournament over a mealtime.